yifei-1021/read-the-docs/docs/source/index.rst

 This documentation provides examples for using the Python version of BANKSY, which is hosted at `Banksy_py <https://github.com/prabhakarlab/Banksy_py/tree/main>`_.
-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`installation` section for further information, including how to :ref:`installation` the project.

 .. note::